gbmhunter/blog/content/mathematics/geometry/spherical-geometry/finding-the-intersection-of-two-arcs-that-lie-on-a-sphere/_index.md

 ---
-authors: [ "Geoffrey Hunter" ]
+authors: [ Geoffrey Hunter ]
-categories: [ "Mathematics", "Geometry", "Spherical Geometry" ]
+categories: [ Mathematics, Geometry, Spherical Geometry ]
 date: 2018-02-15
 draft: false
-lastmod: 2020-10-27
+lastmod: 2022-11-10
-tags: [ "sphere", "intersection", "arc", "geometry", "spherical", "geospatial", "earth", "geodetic" ]
+tags: [ sphere, intersection, arc, geometry, spherical, geospatial, earth, geodetic ]
-title: "Finding The Intersection Of Two Arcs That Lie On A Sphere"
+title: Finding The Intersection Of Two Arcs That Lie On A Sphere
-type: "page"
+type: page
 ---

 ## Finding The Intersection Of Two Arcs That Lie On A Sphere